How to register

 - The program may not exceed two years from the date of enrollment.

 It's the trainee's responsibility to complete all necessary education and training requirements.
-The assessor monitors and reviews the trainee's day-to-day work and administers required exams.
+The assessor monitors and reviews the trainee's progress.

-Upon completion of the program, the trainee is eligible to take the test to qualify as a county property appraiser.
-To take the test, the trainee must submit an application for county appraiser online.
+Upon completion of the program, the trainee is eligible to take the test to qualify as a registered appraiser.
+To take the test, the trainee must submit an application for registered appraiser online.